cesiu/dotfiles/README.md

   ALE won't work.
 Syntastic's an option, but in my experience, if you don't have that permission, you're on someone else's server, which is going to be slow enough that you don't want syntax checking in Vim.
-* Cycling color schemes in Vim is known to be buggy.
-For this reason, cycling back to the default in the projector_mode plugin is disabled.

 ### About `Monokai.terminal`: ###
 This is a config file for macOS's built-in Terminal.
 It gives you nice colors